Over three-quarters of all publicly-funded research and development takes place in a university, and this is money well spent:

 To support the move towards open access we convene the Universities UK Open Access Coordination Group, which brings together representatives from across the scholarly process, including research producers, funders and publishers, to coordinate and monitor progress.

 Similarly, we are engaged with open research data, which improves the accessibility and reuse of the data underpinning research publications.
-We contribute to this agenda as a member of the Open Research Data Forum.
+We contribute to this agenda as a member of the Open Research Data Forum and the Open Research Data Taskforce.

 More information is available on our Open Science page.